 Comprehensive Guide to Home Replumbing in Maryland’s Largest City

 To get an idea of how much it will cost to re-plumb a house in Baltimore, Maryland’s largest city, it’s helpful to know what makes prices change.
-The costs change a lot based on how old and big the house is.
+The costs change considerably based on the house’s age and size.
 One reason why older homes often need more work is that their plumbing isn’t as good.

 The stuff you use is also very important.
 At times, copper pipes are more expensive than PEX pipes.
 However, each has its pros and cons.
 The cost of labor in Baltimore is another important thing to think about.
-Skilled plumbers set their prices based on their experience and the difficulty of the job.
+Skilled plumbers set their prices based on their experience and difficulty.

-You need to add the permit fees required by local law to the total price.
+You must add the permit fees required by local law to the total price.
 People replacing their plumbing should also consider what could go wrong, since this could change the schedule and the budget.

 These are things that anyone in Baltimore who wants to buy or sell a home needs to know to make sure that the plumbing meets modern standards.